corda/corda-docs-portal/content/en/docs/corda-os/4.4/corda-configuration-file.md

 systemProperties
 An optional map of additional system properties to be set when launching via `corda.jar` only.
-                            Keys and values of the map should be strings. e.g. `systemProperties = { visualvm.display.name = FooBar }`
+                            Keys and values of the map should be strings. e.g. `systemProperties = { "visualvm.display.name" = FooBar }`

 *Default:* not defined